Shao Kahn: Other media

 Shao Kahn appears in the Mortal Kombat comic book miniseries Blood & Thunder and Battlewave.
 In the latter, he kidnaps Sonya Blade and brainwashes her into marrying him to weaken the barrier between Outworld and Earthrealm so he can easily seize the latter.

 Shao Kahn, referred to simply as the "Emperor", makes a cameo appearance in Mortal Kombat (1995) via special effects, voiced by Frank Welker.
 Shao would later appear in Mortal Kombat Annihilation, portrayed by Brian Thompson.
 For this appearance, he is depicted as Raiden's brother and son of Shinnok.

 Shao Kahn appears in Mortal Kombat: Live Tour, played by Jeffrey D. Harris and Ted Nordblum.

-Shao Khan received an action figure from Toy Island as part of their Mortal Kombat Trilogy series.
+Shao Kahn received an action figure from Toy Island as part of their Mortal Kombat Trilogy series.

 Shao Kahn appears in the Mortal Kombat Kard Game.

 Shao Kahn appears in Mortal Kombat: Conquest, portrayed by Jeffrey Meek.
 For this appearance, he serves as the mediator of the Mortal Kombat tournaments.

 Shao Kahn appears in Mortal Kombat: Defenders of the Realm, voiced by John Vernon.

 Shao Kahn appears as a playable character in Mortal Kombat vs. DC Universe.
 After Raiden and Superman inadvertently fuse Shao Kahn and Darkseid into Dark Kahn, the former pair unite warriors from their respective dimensions to stop and separate them, with Shao being trapped in Superman's universe and imprisoned in the Phantom Zone.

 Shao Kahn appears in the Mortal Kombat: Legacy two-part episode "Kitana & Mileena", portrayed by Aleks Paunovic.
 This version truly loved Sindel and Kitana and created Mileena to have someone who would reciprocate his feelings.

 Shao Kahn appears in Mortal Kombat Legends: Scorpion's Revenge and Mortal Kombat Legends: Battle of the Realms, voiced by Fred Tatasciore.

-Shao Kahn is set to appear in Mortal Kombat 2, portrayed by Martyn Ford.
+Shao Kahn appears in Mortal Kombat II, portrayed by Martyn Ford.